 Here's a little something I've written as part of Chuck Wendig's most recent flash fiction challenge.
 If you don't already follow his blog you definitely should because it's awesome.
-This is my little warm-up to the NYC Short Story Challenge that kicks off tomorrow.
-Which I am in equal parts excited and terrified by.
-This…Read more Flash Fiction Challenge: Why Is It So Hard To Accept When The Party’s Over?
+1,561 words (so a little over, my apologies.)
+Warning!
+This involves a bit of torture (because that was pretty common in Elizabethan England.)
+But it's not…Read more Flash Fiction: The Dreamer’s Door